 During the winter, the district offers Girls and Boys Basketball and Wrestling, while in the spring, the district offers Baseball, Softball, and Track.

-The district participates in the Cross-County Conference.
+The district participated in the Three Rivers Conference.

 The district is proudly supported by it's community.
 From the PTO (Parent Teacher Organization), to the Bucc (Athletics) Boosters and Music Boosters, to the Covington Alumni Foundation and the Covington Education Foundation, the district receives support both academically and athletically.
 All of these community organizations support the district through the donations of time, resources and finances for the benefit of all students.
 The district greatly appreciates this support.